THE-Engineering/export-from-the-ums-import-to-auth0/docs/validation.md

 Validation produces a set of JSON files.
 All except one of those files is a _diff_ between other JSON files

-_All data managed by this application_ is encrypted and must be decrypted for use.
-In **Production** you must retrieve them from the container
+_All data managed by this application_ is encrypted and must be decrypted for use

-You can decrypt JSON files at the command line in your development environment with [@sequencemedia/crypto](https://github.com/sequencemedia/crypto)[^1]
+You can decrypt JSON files at the command line in your development environment using [@sequencemedia/crypto](https://github.com/sequencemedia/crypto)[^1]

 ## Parameters